ekiesow/BeerMe/README.md

 - Android Virtual Device

 ##### 2. Install the Android SDK.
 React Native requires the Android 10 (Q) SDK.
-Appearance & Behavior → System Settings → Android SDK
+Appearance & Behavior → System Settings → Android SDK<br>
 Look for and expand the Android 10 (Q) entry, then make sure the following items are checked:

 - Android SDK Platform 29